NOTE: This was originally a list only focused on Vine, but was expanded when Instagram added video-recording features

 Twitter’s new video app Vine is only supposed to be used by people over the age of seventeen, so it’s not usable in K-12 classes.
-However, it is usable by educators communicating with other educators on social networks and, of course, by and for adult learners.
-Here are some useful resources on using the app, and I hope others will share more — including if you have ideas on how to use it in teaching and learning:
+However, it is usable by educators communicating with other educators on social networks and, of course, by and for adult learners (or, as I do, by teachers filming the videos in their own account).
+Here are some useful resources on using the app, and I hope others will more — including if you have ideas on how to use it in teaching and learning:

 Here’s a useful video I learned about via Joe Dale: